victorcamps70/volatility-forecast/README.md

 - Make the .md that are still not there
 - Import the results into reports --> not done yet
 - Import the data loader and test it
-- Update the format of the .py (mettre à niveau mes .py pour qu'ils soient tous pareil)
 - Add a run_all.py to make sure that we can run all the results at once
 - Finetune the models to have better results
 - Add stress and time tests to better the code
+- Change the figure of Enet model --> to the new format of graph
+- Do a rolling elasticnet model